rthatcher/t2/nodered-tutorial.md

  -  Return file details? - <unchecked\>
  -  Name - Read JSON Files

 \* On Ubuntu Linux substitute <username\> for the logged in user.
 On Mac adjust the Foldername to reflect your system.
+In the next step of the tutorial test data will be created in this folder.
+Use the full path of the folder - using the \~/ notation to indicate the user's home folder will cause an error.

 ##### 3. **change** node (from function category) - _Set Filename_